-Educator Member Teachers who have successfully applied and registered on our register can give out our permaculture design certificates.
+Educator Member Teachers who have successfully applied and registered on our certified teachers register (CTR) can give out our permaculture design certificates.

 View list of teachers on the Register